 Do you provide school bus service?

 Bus fees are based on the distance your child will travel to school.
-The 2019/2020 Bus fees are as follows:
+Click for details 2022/2023 Bus fees

 Do you have cafeteria services?